Expert medical and surgical care in Thailand

 How Long Does a Hip Implant Last?

-Modern hip implants are designed to last 20–25 years or more.
-Large registry studies show that over 90% of implants are still functioning well at fifteen years.
-Longevity depends on factors including activity level, body weight, implant type, bearing surface, and surgical technique.
-If the implant eventually loosens or wears, revision surgery is possible — and preserving bone stock at the first operation makes revision more straightforward.
+Modern hip implants are durable and can last for at least 15 years, and often considerably longer.4 Longevity depends on factors including activity level, body weight, implant type, bearing surface, and surgical technique.
+If the implant eventually loosens or wears, revision surgery is possible, and preserving bone stock at the first operation makes revision more straightforward.

 Risks and Safety of Hip Replacement